vietanhdev/open-adas/src/object_detector/README-convert-to-tensorRT/ctdet2onnx.md

+# Instruction to convert CenterNet to TensorRT

+**NOTE:** using author's source code.

 1. Replace THC-based DCNv2 with ATen-based DCNv2.
 If it is not replaced, you will get (TypeError: int() not supported on cdata 'struct THLongTensor *') when converting onnx, and I have no idea to solve it.
 So I use DCNv2 from mmdetection.